ibm-cloud-docs/openwhisk/faas.md

 The infrastructure for your testing, staging, load testing, and other environments can be costly.
 It takes time to set them up, and because they usually operate 24x7, they are often underutilized and consume large amounts of capacity.
 By using a serverless architecture, costs for any number of environments are generated based on load instead of the number of environments defined.
 {: shortdesc}

-To estimate costs for a serverless application, you can use the [pricing calculator ](https://cloud.ibm.com/functions/learn/pricing){: external}.
+To estimate costs for a serverless application, you can use the [pricing calculator](https://cloud.ibm.com/functions/learn/pricing){: external}.

 ### Limitless capacity
 {: #faas_capacity}

 In traditional architectures, each service consumes the amount of capacity that is allocated to them and you are billed for the capacity consumption. {{site.data.keyword.openwhisk_short}}'s serverless architecture reduces the constraint on the granularity of your microservices architecture.

 When not in use, {{site.data.keyword.openwhisk_short}} costs nothing.
-Your code runs only when there is an HTTP call, database state change, or other type of event that triggers the execution of your code.
+Your code runs only when a specific action occurs, such as an HTTP call, database state change, or other type of event that triggers the execution of your code.
 You get billed by millisecond of execution time rounded up to the nearest 100 MS, not per hour of VM utilization regardless of whether that VM was doing useful work.
 Because you pay only when events are consumed and not based on the number of environments, you can break down your app into 100, 1000, or even more microservices.

 ### Run actions in any region
 {: #faas_region}